erwinpasia/NVIDIA-DLI-Advanced-Technical-Workshop-Fundamentals-of-Accelerated-Data-Science-with-RAPIDS/README.md

 3. Execute GPU-accelerated graph analysis with cuGraph, achieving massive-scale analytics in small amounts of time.
 4. Rapidly achieve massive-scale graph analytics using cuGraph routines.
 5. Finally!
 Save UK by staving-off a Simulated Epidemic!

-# Fundamentals of Accelerated Data Science with RAPIDS

-This repository provides an overview of the **Fundamentals of Accelerated Data Science with RAPIDS** course, offered by NVIDIA's Deep Learning Institute (DLI).
-The course is designed to teach data scientists how to leverage GPU acceleration to significantly speed up their data science workflows using the RAPIDS open-source libraries.

 ## Overview of RAPIDS